Book an appointment

 Imperfections in the metal - Whilst it may be possible to know the quantity of gold in the material it will be impossible to know what the other materials in the alloy are and in what percentage.
 9ct gold is just 37.5% gold, meaning that 62.5% of the metal is other materials, most likely copper and zinc, but other materials such as silicon, tin and cadmium can also be present and we are unable to test for these.
 If you are melting multiple pieces acquired at different times and in different locations then the mix of materials can be quite varied.
 These consistencies can make the process and finished result much harder to control.

-Metal is much harder - again, because of the inconsistencies in the alloys, when existing jewelry is melted down it is much harder to bend and mill meaning your ring making experience will be tougher and not as fun as if we use newly alloyed.
+Metal is much harder - again, because of the inconsistencies in the alloys, when existing jewellery is melted down it is much harder to bend and mill meaning your ring making experience will be tougher and not as fun as if we use newly alloyed.

 Very limited in design if using existing jewellery we are only able to make plain bands with parallel sides.